NickFalletta29/CasinoAPI/README.md

 ## Team Member/ID and Contribution

-#1 Nick Falletta - Created and shared the GitHub Repository, added functions within the View api classes
+#1 Nick Falletta - Created the basics of all the Casino UIs (In Views folder)

-#2 John Douglas - Assisted in the production of the API, created model, view, and controller associated classes
+#2 John Douglas -

-#3 Taylor Smith - Assisted in the production of the API, created Model and View associated classes
+#3 Taylor Smith -

-#4 Nicholas Boyle - Assisted in the production of the API and contributed to cohesion doc
+#4 Nicholas Boyle -

-#5 Sam Bender - Added functions framework for the Controller and Model API classes
+#5 Sam Bender -